The Path to Peace

 By Tom Killion and Gary Snyder

-“Cloud hidden Whereabouts unknown.” star50 tpng The Path to Peace
+“Cloud hidden Whereabouts unknown.”
+5 stars

 “How can this combination of people and place be anything but magnificent.